yuvalmGS/gigaspaces-wiki-jekyll/sbp/global-http-session-sharing.markdown

 You can shutdown Websphere or Tomcat and later restart these.
 Your web application will not lose its session data.

 ### Multi-Site Deployment
-When deploying the [multi-site example|WAN Replication Gateway] you should change the `shiro.ini` for each site to match the local site Space URL.
+When deploying the depanlinkmulti-site exampletengahlink./wan-replication-gateway.htmlbelakanglink you should change the `shiro.ini` for each site to match the local site Space URL.
 For example, to connect to the DE space you should have the web application use a `shiro.ini` with the following: